NEW: U.S. envoy Susan Rice said, "we're very concerned about the outbreak of violence"

 It was unclear who the attackers were, but they were not wearing uniforms, witnesses said.

-U.S. Ambassador to the U.N.
-Susan Rice said, "we're very concerned about the outbreak of violence," adding that the U.S considers it "important for elections to go forward as planned."
+“We’re very concerned about the outbreak of violence,” said U.S. Ambassador to the U.N.
+Susan Rice.
+The United States considers it “important for elections to go forward as planned,” she added.

 Fears of increased violence linger, observers say, as additional protesters marched from downtown to join the other demonstrators.
 The military dispatched a unit to attempt to restore calm.